 Working with people from other countries can also present a challenge when it comes to communication.
 While there may be an “official language” of the workplace, there will still be miscommunications from time to time.

-These miscommunications are more common when a larger subset of workers are not working in their native language.
-For example, if your company operates in English but is contracting with an Italian company.
+These miscommunications are more common when a significant number of employees are not working in their native language.
+For example, if your company operates in English but is contracting with a Chinese company.

 While these instances might be frustrating, there are many strategies you can employ to keep things running as smoothly as possible.

-Read on for 9 top tips on how to ensure that you cut down on language barriers in the workplace.
+Here are my top 9 tips to ensure that you cut down on language barriers in the workplace.